Culture

 3. Vary Amin'anana - Rice with Greens

-A simple yet deeply satisfying dish that showcases the Malagasy mastery of combining rice with local vegetables.
+A simple yet deeply satisfying dish that showcases the Malagasy mastery of pairing rice with local vegetables.
 The greens—often including paracress, moringa leaves, and other indigenous plants—are cooked until tender and mixed with perfectly steamed rice, creating a nutritious and flavorful meal.

 4. Henakisoa sy Tsaramaso - Pork with Lima Beans